Deathstar Rising

-Deathstar Rising is the sixth album by Finnish metal band Before the Dawn, released on 25 February 2011, by Nuclear Blast in Europe (3 May 2011 is the release date for the USA).
+Deathstar Rising is the sixth studio album by Finnish melodic death metal band Before the Dawn, released on 25 February 2011, by Nuclear Blast in Europe (3 May 2011 is the release date for the US).

 The album reached the Finnish top ten, peaking at number eight.

 Background

 In June 2011 it was announced that with mutual decision, Lars Eikind and Atte Palokangas left the band after the gig at Nummirock festival on 25 June.
-Lars left due to personal reasons and Atte purely musical.
+Lars left for personal reasons and Atte purely musical.